 The dish's roots trace back to the 13th-century "Steak Tartare" introduced by Mongols to Europe.
 As it traveled, it adopted various ingredients, eventually becoming the "Hamburg Steak" in Germany, which the US adopted.

-Japan's introduction to this dish was in 1882 as the "German steak" or "minced ball," simply beef fried with tomato sauce.
+Japan introduced this dish in 1882 as the “German steak” or “minced ball,” simply beef fried with tomato sauce.

 Its popularity in Japan began in the 1960s, reflecting the nation's evolving tastes.
 While it might remind many of a bun-less hamburger, it fits seamlessly into Japan's rice-centric cuisine.